GDSC-EPITA/gdsc-deep_learning_intro-epita/README.md

 4. Double click the file to open the notebook

 ## Credit
-This workshop was made by the GDSC of EPITA special thanks to:
+This workshop was made by the GDSC of EPITA / University of Paris-Saclay / Sorbonne University special thanks to:
 - EPITA GDSC 2023 Philippe Bouchet